ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

 \subsection{Tool Caller}

-The Tool Caller is the primary execution engine in \toun.
-It is responsible for instantiating tools, validating requests, and dispatching calls.
-Upon initialization, the Tool Caller is configured with a manifest of available tools, including their specifications and settings.
+The Tool Caller is the primary execution engine in \toun and is accessible through four interfaces: direct Python function calls, the \toun Python API, MCP, and HTTP API, making tools accessible from any programming environment or remote client.
+Upon initialization, the Tool Caller is configured with a manifest of available tools, including their descriptions and settings.
 To mitigate the significant system overhead associated with loading all tools simultaneously, it employs a dynamic loading strategy.
 A specific tool is loaded into memory only upon its first request and is then cached for a duration to efficiently handle subsequent calls.
 During this loading process, the Tool Caller injects the necessary configurations, such as API endpoints and authentication keys, into the corresponding tool class.

 When a tool execution request is received, the Tool Caller first parses it to extract the tool name and arguments.
-It then performs a rigorous validation check, ensuring the provided arguments conform to the data types and structural requirements defined in the tool's specification.
+It then performs a rigorous validation check, ensuring the provided arguments conform to the data types and structural requirements defined with the AI-tool interaction standard.
 Once validated, the Tool Caller dispatches the arguments to the tool's primary execution method, such as \texttt{run()}, as illustrated in Supplementary Figure~\ref{fig:run_tool_example}.
-The resulting output is then returned to the client through the \toun's communication protocols.
+The resulting output is then returned to the client through \toun's communication protocols.
 If any step in this process fails, from loading to validation or execution, the system generates and returns a descriptive error message.
 This feedback mechanism helps the client diagnose the issue and revise the request accordingly.